-Enterprise Licenses grant you unlimited licenses for your mobile devices and infrastructure devices.
+Enterprise Licenses grant unlimited licenses for your devices.

-If you have an Enterprise License for your Avalanche system, you must import the license into the Console.
-This will apply the license to the Enterprise Server and brand the Console with an image of your choosing.
-Once you import the license, anytime the Console connects to the branded Enterprise Server, the image will appear in the upper-right corner of the Console.
+Importing an Enterprise License will apply the license to the Enterprise Server and brand the Console with an image of your choosing.
+Once you import the license, any time the Console connects to the branded Enterprise Server, the image will appear in the bottom left corner of the Java Console.